open-archetypes/tycho-eclipse-plugin-archetype/README.md

 -------------------
 Open your terminal or Windows CMD:

-1. Execute `mvn archetype:generate -DarchetypeCatalog=http://open-archetypes.github.com/maven-repo/releases/`
+1. Execute `mvn archetype:generate -DarchetypeCatalog=http://open-archetypes.github.com/maven-repo/releases/ -DarchetypeGroupId=org.openarchetypes -DarchetypeArtifactId=tycho-eclipse-plugin-archetype`
-2. It lists some archetypes.
-Select Nr.
-2
-3. Enter the groupId
+2. Enter the groupId
-4. Enter the artifactId
+3. Enter the artifactId
-5. Enter the name of the package under which your code will be created
+4. Enter the name of the package under which your code will be created
-6. Enter the version of your project
+5. Enter the version of your project
-7. Confirm
+6. Confirm

 Creating a new project in Eclipse, using the Maven wizard
 -------------------